 Making Problem Solving Treatment (PST) Accessible

-Evidence-based clinical interventions are often delivered with poor fidelity and abandoned by practitioners soon after training.
-Additionally, our research showed that the quality of PST delivery suffered during the pandemic because of the prevalence of remote sessions.
+Our research showed that the quality of PST delivery suffered during the pandemic because of the prevalence of remote sessions.
+In fact evidence-based clinical interventions are often delivered with poor fidelity and abandoned by practitioners soon after training.

 In response to these findings, we have worked with practitioners and clients to co-design an automated decision support tool supporting Problem Solving Treatment (PST) for depression.

-PST-Aid is a web-based app that promotes practitioner–client collaboration in the use of PST for goal setting and action planning, which we conceptualize as an educate and reorganize implementation strategy.
+We conceptualized PST-Aid is a web-based app that promotes practitioner–client collaboration in the use of PST for goal setting action planning, and educating.

 Team Included